 Mines provides hazing prevention and education at the beginning of the school year and throughout the school year to numerous student organizations, specifically fraternity and sorority life organizations, club sports teams, and varsity athletic teams.
-All of Mines clubs and organizations are required to have an antihazing statement in their bylaws.
+The SAIL Organization Handbook includes the hazing policy and requires all organizations to abide by the Institutions' hazing policy.
+The Fraternity and Sorority community also signs an anti-hazing agreement upon joining an organization and goes through educational workshops regarding hazing prevention and intervention.